kernelci/kernelci-core/doc/count-collection.rst

  Count the elements in all collections or in the provided ``collection``.

- When using the query parameters, the results will include also the fields specified and their values.
+ When using the query parameters with a provided ``collection``, the results will include also the fields specified and their values.

  :param collection: The name of the collection to get the count of.
     Can be one of ``job``, ``defconfig``, ``boot``.